DSolin/UTD24-from-here/README_En.md

 </div>

- **UTD24, as the top-ranked journal list in the field of economics and management, documents the most outstanding and cutting-edge academic achievements in the economic and management fields, laying the foundation for the entire academic edifice of economics and management.
-To enable researchers to better explore and absorb the latest findings from these 24 academic journals, UTD24-from-here collects all the journals through a platform and converts the original literature data into interactive dashboards: world maps, word clouds, trend charts, author collaboration networks, all available, facilitating learners to obtain value-added information through bibliometric methods.**
+ **UTD24 is a top-ranked journal list in the field of economics and management, documenting the greatest and most cutting-edge academic achievements in the field of economics and management, and laying the foundation for the entire academic edifice of economics and management.
+However, when reading, it is very cumbersome to switch between various journal search pages.
+To facilitate everyone's better exploration and absorption of the latest achievements in these 24 academic journals, UTD24-from-here can automatically collect the data of these 24 journals and convert the original literature into interactive visual dashboards: author distribution map, keyword word cloud, publication trend chart, author collaboration network, all available, making it convenient for learners to obtain thinking through the visualization of literature data.**